 The head is dark green with thin yellow lines extending from the tip of the nose along the top of the head and the interior of the nostrils is yellow to yellowish green.
 The coloration of the lines can vary depending upon the age of the specimen from bright to creamy yellow.
 Two large stripes are present on top of the head and a thin yellow border is present just behind the eye.
 Two yellowish stripes extend from the eye, one running downward diagonally from underneath the eye across the corner of the mouth downward alongside the neck.
 The other other stripe reaches from behind the eye and extends along the neck.
 In some specimens these stripes may be broken.
 A creamy white to yellow lines extends down the mid-line of the throat forming an upside down "Y"is also present.

 The limbs are also dark green to black with reddish-orange lines and marking on the feet and rear legs.
 A row of serrated scales is also present along the outer edge of the forelimbs.
 A suffusion of pinkish-orange is often visible on the outer edges of the limbs and amid the webbing between the toes.

 Reticulate melanism is an age related condition seen among mature males in which the base coloration of the carapace turns orange to reddish orange with a dark net-like or reticulating pattern.
 The coloration of the face and limbs also changes to a lighter tone.
 This condition although seen in nature among this species has yet to be officially described (see last image in series from McLennan County).

 Texas cooters are abundant and common throughout their range in the Brazos, Colorado and San Antonio river systems.
-Logs, rocks, shorelines, fallen trees and floating mats of vegetation all provide locations where it can be found oftentimes basking with several other turtle species.
+Logs, rocks, shorelines, fallen trees and floating mats of vegetation all provide locations where they can be found basking, often gregariously and with several other turtle species.